maylovesart/AI_ART_Generator/README.md

 To use the generated art in p5.js, use the export_to_p5js() function and copy the output into your p5.js sketch.

 Example Output
-[Insert a sample image of generated art here]
+[Pending]

-Future Improvements
+**Future Improvements**

-Implement more diverse art styles
+- Implement more diverse art styles
-Add user controls for art generation parameters
+- Add user controls for art generation parameters
-Create a web interface for easy art generation
+- Create a web interface for easy art generation

 **Contributing**
 Contributions to improve the AI Art Generator are welcome.
 Please feel free to submit a Pull Request.